 What is Tando?

 Tando is a manufacturer of composite exterior cladding and siding products for the professional installer, remodeler, and home builder.
-Popular Tando brands include TandoStone, TandoShake, Beach House Shake and Signature Stain siding.
+Popular Tando brands include TandoStone, TandoShake, and Beach House Shake.

 What is Tando siding made of?